oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 Payment Routing is an API that combines receive money and disburse money features.
 It allows you to immediately disburse the money once you receive from your customers.
 By integrating to this API, you will get the end-to-end solutions for your business needs.

-Through API Payment Routing you may create Payment Link transactions and/or receive money via Bank Transfer (via Virtual Account & Unique Code), E-Wallet, QRIS, and Cards.
+Through API Payment Routing you may create Payment Link transactions and/or receive money via Bank Transfer (via Virtual Account & Unique Code), E-Wallet (One Time & Direct), QRIS, and Cards.

 ### Flow